schmuhl/artv/README.md

 # arTV
-"Art TV" is a very simple slideshow script designed to be run on a Raspberry Pi connected to a big screen TV, turning your TV into a rotating art piece.
+Pronounced "Art TV", this a very simple slideshow script designed to be run on a Raspberry Pi connected to a big screen TV, turning your TV into a rotating art piece.

 - Place files in a web server directory on the Raspberry Pi
   - Requires PHP to get a listing of all the images